petr7555/ai-document-search-frontend/README.md

 - `npm test`

-### Cypress E2E and component tests
+### Cypress E2E tests

 - start the frontend locally (see above)
 - `npm run cypress:open`
-  - opens the Cypress application for manual running of E2E and component tests in the browser
+  - opens the Cypress application for manual running of E2E tests in the browser
   - if you want to run the tests in the headless mode, use `npm run cypress:run` instead